 The difference is partly because the processes in a factory are much more predictable than on a building site, meaning that materials can be ordered to more precisely calculated requirements, and partly because it's easier and cheaper to handle waste in the factory setting.

 As well as the solid waste that goes to landfill, the machinery used in construction can't avoid pumping various pollutants into the atmosphere.
 However, if air pollution can't be avoided, it can at least be minimised.
 We've already discussed how reducing works traffic reduces noxious nitrates, which limits local air pollution but greenhouse gases like carbon dioxide are a more global problem that are already causing significant climate change around the world.
 John Barrett and Thomas Wiedmann modelled the greenhouse gas emissions of an average new build house in the UK, using either offsite or onsite building techniques.
 They found that replacing onsite with offsite construction would cut the greenhouse gas emissions by anything from 17% to 30%.

 Barrett and Wiedmann's model considered both the construction itself and the energy usage of the house when people are living in it.
 They found that the materials used in offsite manufacturing generated around half as much greenhouse gas emissions as onsite materials as well as making for a much more energy efficient fabric to the house.

 The rest of the story

 In spite of all these advantages, Britain remains one of Steinhardt and Manley's laggards when it comes to the uptake of offsite construction, alongside the USA and Australia.
 The advantages are not the whole story.

 The other side of the story is of the constraints to the wider uptake of offsite construction in Britain, which we discuss here.

 Ask us for more

-If you'd like to ask us anything more about offsite construction, or how Atamate building intelligence can be integrated into an offsite project, please ask us using the form below and we'll be happy to answer.
+If you'd like to ask us anything more about offsite construction, or how Atamate building intelligence can be integrated into an offsite project, please contact us now.